Masetto96/ai-amg/README.md

 ### 1. Emotion Detection (EEG)
 - Uses MUSE headset with [muse-lsl](https://github.com/alexandrebarachant/muse-lsl) for brain signal processing
-- TODO: Implement EEG signal processing to extract alpha and beta waves;
+#### Available neuro metrics
+- **Alpha/Theta Protocol**: is another popular neurofeedback metric for stress reduction -- higher theta over alpha is supposedly associated with reduced anxiety
+- **Rafa Ramirez Protocol**: the beta/alpha ratio is a reasonable indicator of the arousal level
+- **Beta Protocol**: beta waves have been used as a measure of mental activity and concentration -- this beta over theta ratio is commonly used as neurofeedback for ADHD
+- **Alpha Protocol**: Simple redout of alpha power, divided by delta waves in order to rule out noise -- relaxation

 ### 2. Music Generation
 - Rule based chord progression generator with emotion-based parameters
 - Real-time Ableton Live control via [AbletonOSC](https://github.com/ideoforms/AbletonOSC)
 - Every 16 beats, it generates a new chord progression based on valence and arousal.
 - Continuosly control parameter of ableton tracks based on valence and arousal.
-- TODO: Fix missing chords in progression generation

 #### In Details
-Track 1 (piano): mapping emotions to macro params of ableton.
+- Track 1 (piano): mapping emotions to macro params of ableton.
 What else we got?
-Track 2 (arpeggiator): Control arp rate based on arousal, this for rhythm!; Control dry/wet of saturator based of inverse valence
+- Track 2 (arpeggiator): Control arp rate based on arousal, this for rhythm!; Control dry/wet of saturator based of inverse valence
-Track 3 (bass): weighted sum to control drive param Track 4 (drums): Control frequency of filter; Note that drums is an audio clip and not midi

 ### 3. Music Evaluation
 - Uses [Essentia Valence and Arousal Model](https://essentia.upf.edu/models.html#arousal-valence-deam)